saidhfm/Cloud-Threat-Detection-Lab-AWS/README.md

 - Run the script to install dependencies:

     ```bash
-    bash Cloud-Threat-Detection-Lab/docker.sh
+    bash Cloud-Threat-Detection-Lab/docker-prereq.sh
     ```

 - This will set up all necessary tools and configurations for the environment.

 3. **Deploy Elasticsearch, Kibana, and Fleet Server:**

-- **Connect to the ELK Instance**:
+- **Connect to the Instance**:
     - SSH into the EC2 instance designated for ELK.
 - **Modify the `.env` File**:
     - Locate the `.env` file in the ELK setup directory.